stripe/terraform-provider-stripe/README.md

 ## Quick start

-Create a product with a recurring price and a webhook endpoint to receive events:
+In this quickstart we will create a product with a recurring price and webhook endpoint to receive events.

+Create a new Terraform file, `main.tf`:
 ```hcl
 terraform {
   required_providers {